devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

 1. Creating a minimal devfile
     - `schemaVersion` is the only required root element
-    - `metadata` is optional but recommend to have in your templates
+    - `metadata` is optional but it is recommended to have in your templates
     ```yaml {% title="Minimal Devfile" filename="devfile.yaml" %}
     schemaVersion: 2.2.0